What is cannabinoid profiling?

 - Through understanding terpenes, breeders can selectively modulate the terpene ratios of their strains, in order to maximize desired benefits.

 How does SC Labs test for terpenes?

-SC Labs uses gas chromatography with flame ionized detection (FID) to test over 35 commonly found terpenes.
+SC Labs uses gas chromatography with flame ionized detection (FID) to test 36 commonly found terpenes.
 Our list currently includes:

 - Caryophyllene Oxide